nikspyratos/toybox/README.md

 Once you've set up one of the methods below, clone/fork this repository into a new repository, create a database in your MySQL instance. run `./bin/init_dev.sh` to set up pre-commit linting, replace template names, and do Laravel boilerplate setup (package installs, key generate, migrate, etc.).
 The script will ask you for some basic environment variables (app name, domain, database name) and edit your `.env` accordingly.

 Note: By default `init_dev.sh` makes two assumptions:
 - Your production server username is `ubuntu`.
-If it is not, all you need to do is replace `ubuntu` in your Caddyfile with the correct username, once `init_dev.sh` is finished.
+If it is not, you need to replace `ubuntu` in your Caddyfile and `templates/horizon.conf` with the correct username, once `init_dev.sh` is finished.
 - Your local mysql credentials are `root` with an empty password - this is for local development after all.
 If not, only the last two steps will fail: creating the database, and running migrations & seeders.

 Once the script completes, you can commit the changes to the edited files.